matthewoden/slackerton/README.md

 A mostly useless Hedwig Slackbot for a local slack, but can be run in multiple slack channels.

-Uses my fork of [Hedwig_Slack](https://github.com/matthewoden/hedwig_slack), to enable support for Slack threading.
+Uses my fork of [Hedwig_Slack](https://github.com/matthewoden/hedwig_slack), to enable support for Slack threading, attachments

 ## Structure

 - slackerton - core services, cache warmer, credential store
-- slackerton_chat - contains logic for the chat interface.
-Responders for Hedwig, Resolvers for AWS Lex
+- slackerton_chat - contains logic for the chat interface, responders for Hedwig, resolvers for AWS Lex
-- slackerton_web - TODO: contains the logic for the web interface
+- slackerton_web - WIP/TODO: contains the logic for the web interface. (phoenix)

 ## Current Responders/Resolvers: